 The State of Maryland Central Payroll Bureau (CPB) administers UB’s payroll and establishes the payroll calendar for all state employees, determining the payroll start and end dates of the academic year for faculty.
 For new hires, the payroll start date is used as the official start date, the first paid day of employment, and the benefits eligibility date.
 For continuing faculty members, the payroll start date is used for any academic year salary changes, promotion in rank, and the start of sabbatical.
-Please note that the legislature may approve “off cycle” cost of living adjustments (COLAs) and merit pay, altering the effective date of those increases.
+Please note the legislature may approve “off cycle” cost of living adjustments (COLAs) and merit pay, altering the effective date of those increases.
 The payroll end date is the final paid date for an academic year contract.
-For instance, the payroll dates for AY14-15 are August 20, 2014 – August 18, 2015.
+For instance, the payroll dates for AY16-17 are August 17, 2016 – August 15, 2017.

-A faculty member who starts mid-year, teaching only the spring semester, will have their salary disbursed through the end of the academic payroll year.
+A faculty member who starts mid-year, teaching only the spring semester, will have their salary spread through the end of the academic payroll year.

-Faculty who terminates during the academic year will receive a pro-rated contract payout for the portion of the academic year completed.
+Faculty who terminate during the academic year will receive a pro-rated contract payout for the portion of the academic year completed.